Michigan Minimum Auto Insurance Requirements in 2026 (Coverage You Need in MI)

 Is car insurance required in Michigan?

-Is comprehensive insurance required for Michigan?
+Is comprehensive insurance required in Michigan?

 Insurance laws in Michigan do not require comprehensive insurance, but it may be required by a lender if you have a car loan or lease.